tensor-programming/go-tutorial-13/README.md

 # Go Tutorial Part 13
 # Finishing our user Module.

-### We refactor our User module with our web app.
-We also add full user validation through the use of cookies and make things work.
+### We added User validation as well as unique user names and made our UUID our session value instead of the user name and password.
 ## Run `go run *.go` or `go run main.go data.go cookies.go` to run the app, run `go build main.go data.go main.go` to build an executable file.

-### Check out the Youtube Tutorial for this [Go Program](https://youtu.be/j1AKMabvU5g).
+### Check out the Youtube Tutorial for this [Go Program](https://youtu.be/QNOzYr80DtY).
 Here is our [Youtube Channel](https://www.youtube.com/channel/UCYqCZOwHbnPwyjawKfE21wg) Subscribe for more content.

 ### Check out our blog at [tensor-programming.com](http://tensor-programming.com/).